RainbowFox101/TEMPLATE-webapp/README.md

 #### Potentially Shippable Product

-The idea here is that someone could download your web app and use it *as it appears like it should*.
+The idea here is that someone could download your web app and use it as is.
+Think of it like this: Instagram's (or Clash of Clans, or whatever) iOS app hasn't always had all of the features that it does, but when it was first released it was "complete".
+Today's version is also "complete", they've just added features and fixed bugs over time.

-Think of it this way: apps on your iPad get updated periodically.
-They haven't always had all of the features that they do now, nor were all of the features added overnight.
-Whenever someone downloads the app, though, it (typically) works as expected.

 ## Grading

-### Sprint Notes (10 points each / 80 points total / 51%)
+### Sprint Notes (10 points each / 80 points total / 51% of the overall project)

 At the end of each week, Scrum Masters will submit their notes for grading.
 The entire group will receive this grade.

-### Halfway Point (25 points / 16%)
+### Halfway Point (25 points / 16% of the overall project)

-Remember, at this point in the project your web app should be a "working" product.
+At this point in the project your web app should be a **potentially shippable product** (see definitions above).
 I will download the dev branch of your code base and grade it according to the included final product's rubric (but cut in half).
 I will determine if it is ready to merge into the master branch ("release day").
+If it is ready then we will merge it with the master branch.
 Either way, you will continue by working on your dev branch.

-### Final Product (50 points / 32%)
+### Final Product (50 points / 32% of the overall project)

 I will be grading the final product according to the included rubric.
-If nothing else, your code should at least tell me what it's *supposed* to do.

 ## Your README file